 Combining the three types of intelligence with the threat intelligence lifecycle, we offer two tailored reports — Advanced Threat Targeting and Mergers and Acquisition Cyber Risk Analysis.
-Each threat intelligence report contains a custom-tailored analysis of the threats and risk factors facing an organization, industry-based information and metrics for comparison and consideration.
+Each threat intelligence report contains a custom analysis of the threats and risk factors facing an organization, industry-based information and metrics for comparison and consideration.

 The Advanced Threat Targeting report will contain all the reconnaissance and research a sophisticated attacker would conduct and gather before attacking your organization.
-This threat intel report is a combination of open and closed source threat intelligence, human intelligence, and other sources.
+This threat intel report is a combination of open and closed source cyber threat intelligence, human intelligence, and other sources.
 The cyber threat report contains an in-depth analysis to inform you of the tactics, tools, methods, malware, and chains of attack hackers are most likely to use against your organization.
 This knowledge will equip you to identify problems and shore up, modify or change technology and process before the hackers can strike.
 Advanced threat intelligence determines how vulnerable your organization is to an advanced hacker who wants to steal your data or disrupt your operations.

 Buying and selling companies is already a risky prospect, but in the digital age, a new risk factor complicates the deal – cyber risk.
-Cyber risk in M&A is the stalker lurking in unknown vulnerabilities, the depths of shadow IT, frightening web application configurations and undetected breaches, siphoning off valuable intellectual property.
+Cyber risks in Mergers and Acquisitions is the stalker lurking in unknown vulnerabilities, the depths of shadow IT, frightening web application configurations and undetected breaches, siphoning off valuable intellectual property.
 You cannot establish the real risk and value of a company without understanding its information security process, infrastructure and status.

 The M&A Cyber Risk Analysis threat intel report will detail the cyber risk factors inherent in purchasing or selling a specific organization.
 Risk will be quantified based on a variety of influencing factors.
 The following are just a few factors: